Current Engagement and Consultations

 Calling all parents and parents to be!

-NHS Bolton Clinical Commissioning Group (CCG) and Bolton NHS Foundation Trust have launched a group called Maternity Voices Partnership (MVP) which will allow you to guide and make a really difference to maternity services in Bolton.
+NHS Bolton Clinical Commissioning Group (CCG) and Bolton NHS Foundation Trust have launched a group called Maternity Voices Partnership (MVP) and are looking for parents and parents to be to help really difference to how maternity services are delivered in Bolton.

-We have held three meetings this year and received plenty of feedback.
-Thank you to all those who came to speak to us at our recent meetings.
+In 2017 we held three meetings and received plenty of feedback.
 Most mums and mums to be at these sessions were very positive about the service, but gave us the following ideas that we are currently looking into:

 Are you a dad or dad to be?
 What do you think?
 We are really keen to hear from you and understand your experiences so we can make sure dads and dads to be are as involved as possible.
 We hope to hear from you soon!

-If you not been able to come to a meeting so far and would like to be involved and find out more, please search for Bolton Maternity Voices Partnership on Facebook and follow the page.
+If you not been able to come to a meeting so far and would like to be involved and find out more, please follow Bolton’s Maternity Voices Partnership on Facebook www.facebook.com/BoltonMVP.
 Alternatively, please contact the CCG's Communications and Engagement Team on 0800 588 4400 (freephone) or BOLCCG.email@example.com.

 Our board are keen to hear from Bolton people and find out more about your experiences of using local health services.
 This is a great opportunity to tell your story!
 We can share your experiences as a voice recording, film, or written account – whatever you prefer.
 There is no need to include your name if you do not wish to do so.
 We can arrange to meet with you to discuss your story at a time and place convenient for you.
 You can read the stories people have already shared on the Your Stories page.